getimiskon/getimiskon/README.md

 * Object Oriented Programming
 * The excessive use of JavaScript
 * Windows 10
-* Upgrading constantly my programs to add useless features that break the code
+* Programs that force updates that break the code
-* Shit hardware that breaks easily
+* Hardware that's hard to fix and breaks easily
-* The thing modern web has become
+* Whatever the modern web has become

 ## Ways to contact me
 Mastodon: [https://social.snopyta.org/@getimiskon](https://social.snopyta.org/@getimiskon)